InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain.md

 # Summary

-The injective-canary-1 will undergo a scheduled upgrade to injective-canary-2 on `TO-BE-DETERMINED`.
+The injective-canary-1 will undergo a scheduled upgrade to injective-canonical-chain on Monday, November 8th.

 The following is a short summary of the upgrade steps:
     1. Vote and wait till your node panic at chosen upgrade height